Home » Crafts » easy Spray Paint Welcome Mat

 I designed a “W” in my Silhouette program and used my Silhouette Portrait to cut it out of contact paper to use as a stencil.

-After weeding the monogram from the contact paper, I laid it on the small rug to see how I wanted to place it.
+After weeding the monogram from the contact paper, I laid it on the small rug to decide where to place it.
 It fit perfectly in the center of the area I left.

-I simply peeled the backing away and placed the contact paper stencil onto the rug.
+I peeled the backing off and placed the contact paper stencil on the rug.

 Painter’s tape helps hold the contact paper stencil in place.

-I used some white craft paper to protect the outer edges of the rug from the spray paint.
+I used white craft paper to protect the rug’s outer edges from the spray paint.

 DIY Stenciled Monogrammed Welcome Mat